 So, if you think that giving him the silent treatment, the evil eye, or ‘forgetting’ to clean the house for a few weeks will work – you’re wrong.
 He won’t even notice most of the time.
 And you’ll be asking yourself how he can be so clueless.

 It’s the way God made him.

 And God made you with the ability to tell him what you want him to know.
-Whether that means you want him to take the trash our or wash the dishes.
-Or whether it means that you are too exhausted at the end of the day for intimacy, so you need to get creative about finding a different time for each other.
+Whether that means you want him to take the trash out or wash the dishes.
+Or if it means that you are too exhausted at the end of the day for intimacy, so you need to get creative about finding a different time for each other.

 Whatever he needs to know about you and your relationship and your needs you must tell him.
 The sooner you realize and accept that fact, the happier both of you will be.